Understanding Legionella

 Who can carry out a Legionella Risk Assessment?

-What happens if my system fails a Legionella test?
+What happens if Legionella is detected?

 Blue Cross logo BSW Timber logo Carewise Homes logo Clinigen logo Colmore Gaskill Estate Management logo Euro Car Parts logo Ford & Slater logo Great Places Housing Group logo HelloFresh logo Holgate logo Hucknall Sixth Form Centre logo Investcorp logo Joseph Gas Engineers logo Laurel House Surgery logo LegionellaDossier logo Manchester City crest Miller Freeman logo Oakfield Community logo Sibson Mill Properties logo sk:n logo Stonewater logo Tackle Tidy logo The Grove Residential Home logo Ulster Weavers logo Wavertree House logo Workspace Group logo